Close Menu

 Impact on Loan Terms and Interest Rates

 Borrowers with lower DTIs often qualify for better interest rates and loan conditions.
-This is because lenders see them as less risky.
-On the other hand, a higher DTI might lead to higher interest rates or additional requirements, such as a larger down payment or private mortgage insurance.
+This is because lenders view them as lower risk.
+On the other hand, a higher DTI may result in higher interest rates or additional requirements, such as a larger down payment or private mortgage insurance.

 Understanding your DTI helps you anticipate how lenders will view your application and what steps you might take to improve your financial standing before applying.